Terror Unleashed

 “Eradicate them in three months!”

-Jiang Zemin as the head of an atheist, communist, totalitarian state harbored a lot of fear.
-The popularity, rapid growth, and sheer size of Falun Gong for one.
-But also the teaching’s strength to restore spiritual life and traditional Chinese culture in society — something the communist party had been trying to destroy for decades.
+Jiang Zemin, as the head of an atheist, communist, totalitarian state, harbored a lot of fear.
+The popularity, rapid growth, and sheer size of Falun Gong was a huge threat.
+But so was the teaching’s potency in the restoration of spiritual life and traditional Chinese culture in society — something the communist party had been trying to eradicate for decades.

 “Defame their reputations.
 Bankrupt them financially.
 And destroy them physically!” —Jiang Zemin